plaintoothpaste/PLG/readme.md

 Orriginal author: Matthew McMillan,
-DATE: 07/05/18
+DATE: 07/06/18
 # description
 This program takes a variety of inputs and writes a lattice file in various output formats for use in other programs.
 The use of the plgBatch file simplifies the creation of a large number of lattice(s).
 Example implementations is present in the complex example file.
 ## Methods
 The following is a list of methods and a quick overview of their function, it should obvious from the name what it is they do.
 - PLG: Creates a PLG object, 1 input loads a custom file.
-- set: used to set parameters in the PLG using name value pairs
+- set: used to set properties in the PLG using name value pairs
 - defineUnit: used to define the individual unit cell
 - cellReplication: replicates a unit cell based on inputs
 - cleanLattice: removes duplicate vertices or faces and orders the vertices in Z